Lethal congenital contracture syndrome: Cause

-The defective gene associated with LCCS1 is mRNA export mediator GLE1 at chromosome 9q34.
+The defective gene associated with LCCS1 is the mRNA export mediator GLE1 at chromosome 9q34.
 In more than 40 families the fetus has been homozygous for A->G substitution (c.432-10A>G) located in intron 3 of GLE1 creating an illegitimate splice acceptor site resulting in nine extra nucleotides in the GLE1 cDNA (GLE1 FinMajor mutation).
 In one family the fetus has been compound heterozygous for GLE1 FinMajor and R→H substitution in exon 12.

-A slightly milder phenotype with survival beyond 32nd gestational week also characterized by foetal akinesia, arthrogryposis and anterior horn cell loss (Lethal arthrogryposis with anterior horn cell disease, LAAHD) was also shown to be allelic to LCCS1 and result from mutations in GLE1.
+A slightly milder phenotype with survival beyond 32nd gestational week also characterized by foetal akinesia, arthrogryposis and anterior horn cell loss (Lethal arthrogryposis with anterior horn cell disease, LAAHD) was also shown to result from mutations in GLE1.

 Genetics

 LCCS1 is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder (GLE1) is located on an autosome (chromosome 9), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.